eunos-1128/QMEAN/doc/source/getting_started.rst

-To compile QMEAN, change to the QMEAN directory, make a build directory and run CMake in there by giving it the path to your openstructure installation (you might also want to activate the optimize flag):
+To compile QMEAN, change to the QMEAN directory, make a build directory and run CMake in there by giving it the path to your openstructure installation (you might want to activate optimizations with -DOPTIMIZE):

   .. code-block:: bash

     mkdir build
     cd build
-    cmake ../ -DOST_ROOT=path_to_ost/stage -DOPTIMIZE=1
+    cmake ../ -DOST_ROOT=path_to_ost_build/stage -DOPTIMIZE=1

-If your working on a Debian based system it might be possible, that the Python libraries are not found.
-Before you start googling around try following additional CMake flag:
+If you're working on a Debian based system, cmake might have trouble to find the appropriate Python library.
+This can manually be specified.
+Following additional cmake flag does the job on Ubuntu 18.04 and Debian 9:

   .. code-block:: bash

     -DPYTHON_LIBRARIES=/usr/lib/x86_64-linux-gnu/libpython2.7.so

-Once CMake runs through fine you can fire Make:
+build:

   .. code-block:: bash